List of The Mandalorian characters: Paz Vizsla

+In the first season of The Mandalorian and The Book of Boba Fett, Paz Vizsla is voiced by an uncredited Jon Favreau, who previously voiced a similarly named Mandalorian warlord named Pre Vizsla on the series Star Wars: The Clone Wars.
+Stunt performer and former mixed martial artist Tait Fletcher was the live-action body double for Paz Vizsla.

 Fennec Shand

 Fennec Shand is an assassin and mercenary for the galaxy's top crime syndicates, who is sought by Toro Calican for his first bounty hunting assignment.
 Calican catches Fennec with assistance from the Mandalorian.
 When Fennec tries to convince Toro to free her so they could capture the Mandalorian and deliver him to the Bounty Hunters' Guild, Toro instead kills Fennec and seeks to capture the Mandalorian himself.
 Her body is later approached by an unidentified character.

 It is later revealed that this character was Boba Fett, who patched her up with some cybernetics.
 In "Chapter 14: The Tragedy", Fennec accompanied Boba Fett to Tython in order to reclaim his armor from the Mandalorian's ship.
-During a standoff with the Mandalorian, the three of them come under attack by the Stormtroopers dispatched by Moff Gideon.
-Fennec managed to decimate some Stormtroopers which also involved sending a boulder into their machine gun.
+During a standoff with the Mandalorian, the three of them come under attack by the stormtroopers dispatched by Moff Gideon.
+Fennec managed to decimate some stormtroopers, which also involved sending a boulder into their machine gun.
 When the Dark Troopers make off with Grogu and the Razor Crest is destroyed, Fennec and Boba Fett declare themselves in the Mandalorian's debt and agree to help him rescue Grogu.

 Portrayed by actress Ming-Na Wen, Fennec Shand is the first major Star Wars villain character portrayed by an Asian actress.
 Elements of the character's personality were inspired by characteristics of the fennec fox, including its trickiness, stealthiness, maneuverability, and ability to survive.
 The fox also influenced the design of Fennec's costume and hairstyle.
 Costume designer Joseph Porro incorporated orange accents into Fennec's black costume, and Wen recommended the character's hair include braids inspired by the fennec fox.
 Fennec Shand has been received positively by reviewers and fans alike, and has been described as a fan favorite.
 Several reviewers felt the character was eliminated too quickly and did not get the chance to live up to her potential, and some critics have speculated that the character could still be alive.

 This is confirmed in the second-season episode "Chapter 14: The Tragedy" that Fennec Shand is alive, discovered and saved by Boba Fett before her injuries proved fatal.